- UNSW

 Related links

-- Website: PLuS Alliance
+- Website: PLuS Alliance, opens in a new window

-- Info: Community Reference Panel
+- Info: Community Reference Panel, opens in a new window

-- Article: Greens, health professionals hit back at festival pill testing rejection
+- Article: Greens, health professionals hit back at festival pill testing rejection, opens in a new window

-- Article: Allowing pill testing at the Spilt Milk festival would be a big win for public health
+- Article: Allowing pill testing at the Spilt Milk festival would be a big win for public health, opens in a new window

-In episode 2, Annie and Carla cover the recent Australia 21 report and ways in which the world of drug laws could shift and the “rock star” reception for a seminar on analysis of qualitative research given by CSRH visitor, Jo Neale.
+Annie and Carla cover the recent Australia 21 report and ways in which the world of drug laws could shift and the “rock star” reception for a seminar on analysis of qualitative research given by CSRH visitor, Jo Neale.

 Related links

 - Paper: Neale, J. (2016).
 Iterative categorization (IC): A systematic technique for analysing qualitative data.
 Addiction, 111: 1096–1106.
-DOI: 10.1111/add.13314
+DOI: 10.1111/add.13314, opens in a new window

-S1 ExtraEasy Ep 1: A Mood for Change?
+ExtraEasy Episode 1: A Mood for Change?, opens in a new window

 In this very first episode of ExtraEasy, Annie & Carla discuss drug law reform in the mainstream media, why harm reduction issues are ‘hot’ in Victoria right now and highlights from a recent visit to CSRH by Prof. Tim Rhodes, London School of Tropical Medicine, thinking about the future of NSPs.